 There is no evidence to suggest that the Golden Galaxias has undergone, or is likely to undergo in the immediate future, a substantial reduction in numbers (TSSC 2005n).

 Male Golden Galaxias mature in their first year (at over 50 mm in length), and females in their second year (at over 70 mm in length) (Hardie 2003).
-Most individuals of the population live for three to four years, although some may live for more than six years (Jackson 2004).
+Whilst individuals may attain up to 10 years of age, most live for <3 years and many males live for only 1-2 years (DPIW 2008).

 Like other galaxiids, the Golden Galaxias is an opportunistic carnivore.
 Adults feed on a variety of aquatic insect larvae, terrestrial insects, molluscs and crustaceans (IFS 2000; Jackson 2004).
 Golden Galaxias larvae feed on plankton and small insect larvae in the water column (Jackson 2004).

-Introduced European Carp (Cyprinus carpio) have been present in both lakes since at least the early 1990s.
-An eradication program has greatly reduced their numbers, and they are not believed to be currently affecting Golden Galaxias.
-However, if European Carp were to become abundant again then competition for space and food, and likely macrophyte (aquatic plant) destruction, could impact on Golden Galaxias (Jackson 2004).
+European Carp (Cyprinus carpio) have been present in both lakes since at least the early 1990s.
+Although an eradication program greatly reduced their numbers, if European Carp were to become abundant again then competition for space and food, and likely macrophyte (aquatic plant) destruction, could impact on Golden Galaxias (TSS 2006k).

-The native Common Jollytail (Galaxias maculatus) also occurs in both lakes and was probably accidentally introduced.
-However, it does not appear to have yet established breeding populations (Hardie 2003; Jackson 2004).
-If established, the Common Jollytail could compete with the Golden Galaxias for food and habitat.
+The native Common Galaxias (Galaxias maculatus) occurs in both lakes and was probably accidentally introduced.
+It has not established breeding populations (Hardie 2003; TSS 2006k) but, if established, the species could compete with the Golden Galaxias for food and habitat.
+Impacts could be devastating if the Redfin Perch (Perca fluviatilis) or wild-caught young eels (contaminated with undesirable fish) were to be released into the lakes (Jackson 2004).

 Carp containment screens